williamdemeo/UACalc_Jython/README.md

 This repository contains files that help configure a computer for running the Jython interpreter, and for setting up dependencies so that you can work with UACalc classes from the Jython command line.

-(Note: it is not necessary to first install Java or run the gui version of UACalc in order to use the command line version provided by this repository.)
+(Note: it is not necessary to first install Java or run the gui version of UACalc in order to use it from the command line.
+The configuration script in this repository will take care of these details.)

 Installation
 ------------